netsys-lab/scion-rains/offlineauth/README.md

 Access the container: ``docker exec -i -t experiment bash``

-Check out the `makefile` in `cyrill-k/trustflex` for log server administration.
+Check out the `makefile` in `cyrill-k/fpki` for log server administration.
 Before using it for rainsdeleg  run
 `make createmap` and `make createtree` and `make map_initial`

 Update configs of rainsdeleg systems with `logid1 mapid1 logpk1.pem mapk1.pem`.
-They can be found in the confing folder of the trustflex-docker repo or in `/mnt/config/` in the container.
+They can be found in the confing folder of the fpki-docker repo or in `/mnt/config/` in the container.

 ### Makefile